diegovc2/movie-app/README.md

 ## Usage

-On the Movie List, if you click on one Movie it will send you to the Details.
+On the Movie List, if you click on one Movie it will send you to the Details. <br/>
-If you input words on search, it will filter the movies according to the word written.
+If you input words on search, it will filter the movies according to the word written.<br/>
-If you click the button Add to Favourites, it will add it to the Favorite List which you can acces later using the Favourites button
+If you click the button Add to Favourites, it will add it to the Favorite List wich is saved into localStorage.
+Then you can access later using the Favourites button  <br/>